 6.2.8 Collection point

 The Retrieval Bin (now named the Collection Point) page has the low-level controls for the Collection Point.
-If there is more than one of these in your system, each will have its own page.
-These operate automatically and unless there is a fault, you should not need to access this page.
+It operates automatically and unless there is a fault, you should not need to access this page.

 A Collection Point has a controlled gate and detects when a vial arrives.
 Shortly after a vial arrives on the gate Director will open it and drop the vial gently into the receptacle below.
 If the system was expecting the vial, then the Collection Point will inform Director that the vial has left the system.
 If the vial was not expected the gate will still open to drop the vial, but lab2lab will report that an unexpected vial had been processed.